RasaHQ/rasa/docs/core/interactive-learning.rst

 .. note::

     Rasa X provides a UI for interactive learning, and you can use any user conversation as a starting point.
-See `here <https://rasa.com/docs/rasa-x/annotate-conversations/>`_.
+See `Copy to Interactive Learning
+    <../../rasa-x/docs/annotate-conversations/>`_ in the Rasa X docs.

 Running Interactive Learning